 Would you order a three-course meal at a restaurant if you only knew the cost of the first course?
 Would you buy a car if you only knew what your loan payments would be for the first year of a five-year loan?

 You probably would not agree to do either of these things.
 So why plan to go to college for four years only knowing the cost of the first year?
-That is basically what you are doing when you select a college to attend based on the award packet you receive in February or March of the year before you or your child starts college.
+That is basically what you are doing when you select a college to attend based on the financial aid offer you receive in February or March of the year before you or your child starts college.

 The College Funding Forecaster is a free, online tool designed to help borrowers make good decisions about borrowing student loans.
-After you enter information from your award packet you receive from a college, this tool will show you a projection of your college costs for four years as well as two important dollar amounts: your potential college funding gap and your potential student loan debt.
+After you enter information from your financial aid offer you receive from a college, this tool will show you a projection of your college costs for four years as well as two important dollar amounts: your potential college funding gap and your potential student loan debt.
 The total and annual amounts are displayed for each item.

 The college funding gap is the amount of money that you will need to come up with to pay your university bill after you have exhausted all aid, contributions from income and savings accounts, and federal student loans.
 Where will you get that extra money if you or your family can't come up with it?
 Three options are typically available: